New Jersey Jewish News

 Daily Targum

-pdf Film depicts Sukkot traditions, buildings (33 KB)
+Film depicts Sukkot traditions, buildings

 October 28, 2013 — In New York City’s Union Square, 2010’s “Sukkah City,” and its accompanying documentary featured such a design and others from the minds of architects recreating the traditions of the Jewish holiday Sukkot.